 If your child falls outside of this range, you might want to consider either sizing up or down a size for them.
 Alternatively, you can also visit your local bike shop to try out the various bike sizes before deciding.

-The majority of 24″ kids bikes are main of either steel or aluminum.
+The majority of the bikes are made of either steel or aluminum.
 There are some exceptions where they’re made of carbon, but those will cost you a lot of money.

 Steel is a very durable, reliable material, and more importantly, affordable material to build a bike frame.
 The downside is, it’s heavy.

 On the other hand, aluminum offers the same durability yet is a lot lighter and more expensive.
-Bikes like the Cannondale Quick 24 and Prevelo Alpha 4 are among the lightest 24″ bikes, but they come with a heavier price tag.
+Bikes such as the Early Rider Seeker 24 and Prevelo Alpha 4 are among the lightest ones, but they come with a heavier price tag.

 In short, be prepared to pay more if you’re after a lighter bike.

-Shimano and SRAM are the two most common gear manufacturers seen in 24″ bikes.
+Shimano and SRAM are the two most common gear manufacturers seen in 24 inch bikes.

-Since 24″ are now bigger bikes, they come with various gear configurations.
+Since the bikes are now bigger, they come with various gear configurations.
 Some of the bikes such as Co-op Rev 24 and Cannondale Quick will come with 7-speed gearing, while others can have up to 21 gears with 3 front chainrings.

 For example, if the bike has 2 front chainrings and 7 rear cogs, there will be a total of 14 available gears.
 The wider the gearing range, the more versatile the bike is.

-You might also start noticing that manufacturers specifying the gear ratio in terms of 11-28T or 11-34T.
+You might also start noticing that manufacturers specify the gear ratio in terms of 11-28T or 11-34T.

 What does this mean?

 11T represents 11 teeth at the rear cog, which indicates a very high gear which is ideal for cruising along flat roads.

 28T represents a very low gear, which is useful for the hills.
-The steeper the hill is, the lower the gears needed, which is why some bikes such as the Prevelo Alpha 4 comes with a 34T rear cassette.
+The steeper the hill is, the lower the gears are needed, which is why some bikes such as the Prevelo Alpha 4 come with a 34T rear cassette.